 A bachelorette party is traditionally planned by the bride’s maid of honor, a small group of bridesmaids, or a small group of close friends, but there are no set rules here!
 It’s perfectly fine if the bride wants to handle planning herself.
 “The most important thing to remember is that lots of opinions quickly become a disaster,” says Odhner.
 “It’s best for one or two people to lead the planning, and the rest should try to go with the flow as much as possible.”

-When do you throw a bachelorette party?
+When do you hold a bachelorette party?

 There are no set rules here, either—different seasons are better for different destinations, and the coronavirus pandemic has some couples opting to delay their bachelor and bachelorette parties until after they get married—but Odhner says most bachelorettes occur one or two months before the wedding.